7 Causes of Blood in Stool with IBS & When to Worry

 (5) Inflammatory Bowel Diseases “Ibd”: (Crohn’s Disease Or Ulcerative Colitis).

-Irritable bowel syndrome (IBS) is completely different from inflammatory bowel disease (IBD).
+Irritable bowel syndrome (IBS) completely differs from inflammatory bowel disease (IBD).
 IBS is a functional disorder.
-While IBD is a true disease that causes ulcers in your colon (ulcerative colitis) or at any part of your gastrointestinal tract from mouth to anus (Crohn’s disease).
+At the same time, IBD is a true disease that causes ulcers in your colon (ulcerative colitis) or any part of your gastrointestinal tract from the mouth to the anus (Crohn’s disease).

-The misdiagnosis of IBD as IBS is common, especially with milder forms of IBD. if you have “RECURRENT” blood in stool with your IBS, you have to reconsider the diagnosis of IBS with your doctor.
+The misdiagnosis of IBD as IBS is common, especially with milder forms of IBD.
+If you have “RECURRENT” blood in your stool with your IBS, you have to reconsider the diagnosis of IBS with your doctor.

 How to know if you have IBD, not IBS:

-- The colics and diarrhea is not related to meals and can occur at any time
+- The colics and diarrhea are not related to meals and can occur at any time

 - Presence of blood in your stool (or mucus).

-- Nocturnal diarrhea: unlike IBS, IBD can awake you up after getting sleep with abdominal pain and urge to poop.
+- Nocturnal diarrhea: unlike IBS, IBD can wake you up after getting sleep with abdominal pain and an urge to poop.

 - Fever or weight loss.

-If your doctor is suspecting inflammatory bowel disease, he will initially ask for some laboratory investigations and also, will ask to do a colonoscopy for you.
+If your doctor suspects inflammatory bowel disease, he will initially ask for some laboratory investigations and also will ask to do a colonoscopy for you.

 IBD is a bad disease and may cause complications if left untreated.
-The treatment is usually a drug called “Mesalasine” and in severe cases, we can use other drugs like Corticosteroids and even surgery.
+The treatment is usually a “Mesalazine,” and we can use other drugs like Corticosteroids and even surgery in severe cases.

-From more information, watch this video from “Discover Therapies” Youtube channel or click here.
+For more information, watch this video from the “Discover Therapies” Youtube channel or click here.

 (6) Colon Cancer.

-- Abdominal pain is not common in colon cancer, and if present is a dull constant pain, not related to meals.
-The IBS pain is related to meals and in the form of colics.
+- Abdominal pain is not common in colon cancer, and if present, is a constant dull pain not related to meals.
+However, the IBS pain is related to meals and in the form of colics.